ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Quickstart.rst

 Install the Prerequisite Software Stack
 =========================================
 SRW App users who are **not** working on a `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platform will need to install the prerequisite software stack via :term:`spack-stack` or :term:`HPC-Stack` prior to building the SRW App on a new machine.
 Users can find installation instructions in the :doc:`spack-stack documentation <spack-stack:index>` or the :doc:`HPC-Stack documentation <hpc-stack:index>`.
 The steps will vary slightly depending on the user's platform, but detailed instructions for a variety of platforms are available in the documentation.
-Users may also post questions in the `spack-stack Discussions tab <https://github.com/JCSDA/spack-stack/discussions/categories/q-a>`__ (for spack-stack) or in the `ufs-community Discussions tab <https://github.com/orgs/ufs-community/discussions/categories/q-a>`__ (for HPC-Stack).
+Users may also post questions in the `ufs-community Discussions tab <https://github.com/orgs/ufs-community/discussions/categories/q-a>`__.

-..
-COMMENT: Check whether spack-stack Discussions tab of ufs-community is better.

 Once spack-stack or HPC-Stack has been successfully installed, users can move on to building the SRW Application.